This is the R script for Week 13 Lab.

 Spatial data is a form of cross-sectional data that contains geographic information.1 Examples include the location of a store or park, the boundary of a parcel of land, or the location of a weather measurement.
 In many cases, we need to process that data in some way or join it to other (potentially spatial) data for analysis.

-Two common types of spatial data in R are vector and raster data.
-Vector data represent geographic features as points, lines, and polygons, while raster data represent geographic features as a grid of cells with values assigned to each cell.
-Vector data is often used to represent discrete features such as the boundaries of a city or the location of a specific point of interest.
+Raster data represent geographic features as a grid of cells with values assigned to each cell.
 Raster data, on the other hand, is often used to represent phenomena such as elevation or temperature that are continuous across the landscape.

 Working with spatial data in R involves using specialized packages and functions to read, manipulate, and visualize the data.
 Some popular packages for working with spatial data in R include sf